BitBoxSwiss/bitbox02-firmware/releases/README.md

   binaries themselves.
 - The firmware binaries are only practically reproducible for a limited amount of time after the release.
 In the future, the dependencies of our Dockerfile might have changed, or Docker itself might even become incompatible or obsolete.
-This historic record allow you to be reasonably sure that the released binary was created correctly, even if it becomes infeasible to re-build the binary.
+This historic record allows you to be reasonably sure that the released binary was created correctly, even if it becomes infeasible to re-build the binary.